rebeccapul/WITSOC-X-UCIEEE-workshop/README.md

 Right click on the folder and select `Open in Terminal`.

 ### Step Two: Clone the repository
-Click the blue drop down menu that says `Code` in the top right hand corner of the page.
+Click the green drop down menu that says `Code` in the top right hand corner of this page.

 Copy the HTTP link.